Skip to main content

 • Click the ⋮ (three-dot) menu on the node and select Edit.

-• Choose the Google Spreadsheet where the data should be stored.
+• Click the Select spreadsheet to choose where the data should be stored.

-• Select the specific sheet within the spreadsheet where the data should be saved.
+• After selecting the Google Sheet, select the specific sheet within this file where the date should be saved.

 • Insert a New Row: Use this option to add each new data entry as a separate row.
 You can specify variables that will be stored in columns, ensuring they match the variables defined in your chatbot.